morfiq/Python_Training/README.md

-# 🐍 Full Python Training Course
+# 🐍 Core Python Training

-Welcome to the **Full Python Training** repository!
+Welcome to the **Core Python Training** repository!
 This course is designed to take learners from absolute beginners to confident Python developers, with a practical, real-world approach.

 ---